wp-plugins/captionpix/readme.txt

 == Upgrade Notice ==

-= 1.3 =
+= 1.3.1 =

-* Optional - Mobile responsive option.
-Hit "Save Changes" button on License page after updating.
+* Mandatory - Support for Mobile responsive theme.

 == How to Use The Plugin ==

 The captioned image is inserted into a post or a widget using the captionpix short code.

 For example: [captionpix imgsrc="http://images.captionpix.com/posts/example.jpg" captiontext="This is a caption"]

-The full list of parameters

 == Links ==